Rochdale (UK Parliament constituency): Historic

+Current

+Further to the 2023 Periodic Review of Westminster constituencies which came into effect for the 2024 general election, the constituency was reduced in size to bring the electorate within the permitted range by transferring the Spotland and Falinge ward (as it existed on 1 December 2020) to the new constituency of Heywood and Middleton North.

 History

-Rochdale was one of the constituencies created by the Reform Act of 1832, and has been a Labour/Liberal Democrat marginal for many years, although it was held by the Conservatives for part of the 1950s, until a 1958 by-election.
+Rochdale was one of the constituencies created by the Reform Act 1832, and was a Labour Party/Liberal Democrat marginal for many years, although it was held by the Conservatives for part of the 1950s, until a 1958 by-election.

 It was held for two decades by Cyril Smith, first of the Liberal Party and then of the Liberal Democrats.
 He won a by-election in 1972, taking the seat from Labour, and held it until his retirement in 1992.
-Since Smith's death it emerged Smith was a serial child abuser.
+After Smith's death it emerged that he had been a serial child abuser.

-After Smith's retirement, contests have been tighter.
-The Liberal Democrats held the seat, with Liz Lynne at the 1992 general election, only to lose to Labour's Lorna Fitzsimons at the 1997 election.
+Since Smith's retirement, contests have been tighter.
+The Liberal Democrats held the seat with Liz Lynne at the 1992 general election, but lost to Labour's Lorna Fitzsimons at the 1997 election.
 However, the Liberal Democrats regained the seat at the 2005 election, with Paul Rowen.

-In 2010, the town was brought to national attention when then-Prime Minister Gordon Brown was caught on a tape recording describing a local woman, Gillian Duffy, as a "bigot" after having a conversation with her while campaigning (later described as Bigotgate by the UK media).
+In 2010, the town was brought to national attention when the then Prime Minister Gordon Brown was caught on a tape recording describing a local woman, Gillian Duffy, as a "bigot" after having a conversation with her while campaigning (later described as Bigotgate by the UK media).
 Despite this unfavourable publicity, Labour still managed to narrowly win the seat from the Liberal Democrats; and in 2015 achieved their highest majority in the seat's history, with the Liberal Democrats falling to fourth place.

 Constituency profile

 The constituency is one of two covering the Metropolitan Borough of Rochdale.
 It contains most of the town of Rochdale itself as well as Littleborough, Wardle and some of the surrounding rural area.

-For the 2010 general election, the seat gained the villages of Milnrow and Newhey from Oldham East and Saddleworth and lost the areas of Sudden, Marland, and part of Norden to Heywood and Middleton, a 19.16% boundary change.
+For the 2010 UK general election, the seat gained the villages of Milnrow and Newhey from Oldham East and Saddleworth and lost the areas of Sudden, Marland, and part of Norden to Heywood and Middleton, a 19.16% boundary change.
 Those changes made the seat a notional Labour victory in the Rallings and Thrasher figures which were used by the Press Association for determining gains, losses and swings.
 However, other predictions by political commentator Martin Baxter showed the seat maintaining a narrow Lib Dem majority.
-The Times Guide to the House of Commons 2010 estimated that had the seat been fought on these boundaries in 2010 Labour would have won the seat with approximately 40.9% of the vote to the Liberal Democrats' 40.7%.
+The Times Guide to the House of Commons 2010 estimated that had the seat been fought on these boundaries in 2005, Labour would have won the seat with approximately 40.9% of the vote to the Liberal Democrats' 40.7%.

+Demographics

+The population was recorded as 114,386 in 2021.
+The ethnic composition was 62.7% White, 29.6% Asian, Asian British or Asian Welsh, and 3.1% Black, Black British, Black Welsh, Caribbean or African.
+The religious composition was 38.1% Christian, 30.5% Muslim, and 0.9% other.
+26.0% claimed no religious affiliation.